aframevr/aframe-site/src/_posts/awoa-21.md

   contributions:
     - author: github|mkungla
       action: improved
-      description: 'the sound component by using `THREE.AudioLoader` and the `src` property type.'
+      description: "the sound component by using `THREE.AudioLoader` and the `src` property type."
       github: "#1629"

     - author: github|mkungla